NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ```
 abricate --db plasmidfinder --quiet flye_output/assembly.fasta > abricate_results/plasmid_results.txt
 ```
+!!! question "Question"
   Take a look at some of the resistance genes and plasmids- why might the blaCTX-M-27 gene be of concern?

 ### Step 6.
 Pan-genome Analysis